alsa1707/To-Do-List-/README.md

-# To-Do-List-
+# TO-DO-LIST
-This is a straightforward Flask application that allows users to manage their to-do items.
-Users can create distinct profiles using their email IDs, and the application also includes a password protection feature.
+This is a simple Flask application which lets you save your to-do items.It enables the user to create different profiles using email id.
+It also has the feature of password protection.

-The application utilizes MySQL as its database to store to-do list items.
-Delimiters (Special Procedures) in MySQL are employed for basic functions such as password validation and retrieving the list.
+The App uses MySQL as a database to store the items in your to-do list.
+We have used Delimiters (Special Procedures) in MySQL to cary out simple functions like password validation and fetching the list.